Sharing Guidelines

 Outpatient Prescriptions (REDEEM Enhanced only).
 Prescribed medications are shareable only within the REDEEM Enhanced program.
 There is an annual cap of $1,000 per household membership, per year.
 Outpatient prescriptions are not subject to the AUA.

 FlexShare Prescriptions.
-Any prescription costs not shareable under the above categories can be submitted to FlexShare.
+When members are part of FlexShare, they can submit prescription costs not shareable under the above categories to FlexShare.
+Expenses must be eligible for sharing per the program Guidelines.

 3. Mental Health